sean-patzer/docs/README.md

 # docs - Documentation Files
 This is a test document file.
-THis is only a test.
+This is only a test.